 High ROI at Resale

-Lower Direct ROI (but High Personal Value)
+Lower Direct ROI (But High Personal Value)

 - Dedicated theater rooms — High personal value, niche resale appeal.

-The Energy Efficiency Case for Smart Home Systems
+The Energy Efficiency Angle for Smart Homes

 Must be built in during construction